 - If you can’t afford your future monthly payments, you can’t afford tradelines, right?

 - So, that brings us to our point:

 “Your score will go higher if you buy more tradelines with higher limits and order history.”

-This is true in certain circumstance, but it is not always true.
+This is isn’t always a lie – it is true in certain circumstance.
 Therefore, we consider it a lie if stated in a general way.
 Sometimes, your score will not increase with more tradelines or higher limit tradelines or order seasoned tradelines.

 In fact, your credit score could go down by adding extra, older and more expensive tradelines!

 An appropriate determination as to how many and what kind of tradelines you need to meet your particular goal requires a credit report analysis.
-If you think companies are lying to you about what you need, call us (at 800-431-4741) or email us (email@example.com) and we will tell you what we believe.
+If you think companies are lying to you about what you need, email us at firstname.lastname@example.org and we will tell you what we believe.